tcltk/tcl/doc/markdown/self.md

     ```

 **self filter**
 : When invoked inside a filter, this subcommand returns a three element list describing the filter.
-The first element gives the name of the object or class that declared the filter (note that this may be different from the object or class that provided the implementation of the filter), the second element is either \fBobject\fR or \fBclass\fR depending on whether the declaring entity was an object or class, and the third element is the name of the filter.
+The first element gives the name of the object or class that declared the filter (note that this may be different from the object or class that provided the implementation of the filter), the second element is either **object** or **class** depending on whether the declaring entity was an object or class, and the third element is the name of the filter.

 **self method**
-: This returns the name of the current method (with the strings \fB<constructor>\fR and \fB<destructor>\fR indicating constructors and destructors respectively).
+: This returns the name of the current method (with the strings **<constructor>** and **<destructor>** indicating constructors and destructors respectively).

 **self namespace**
 : This returns the name of the unique namespace of the object that the method was invoked upon.

 **self next**
-: When invoked from a method that is not at the end of a call chain (i.e. where the \fBnext\fR command will invoke an actual method implementation), this subcommand returns a two element list describing the next element in the method call chain; the first element is the name of the class or object that declares the next part of the call chain, and the second element is the name of the method (with the strings \fB<constructor>\fR and \fB<destructor>\fR indicating constructors and destructors respectively).
+: When invoked from a method that is not at the end of a call chain (i.e. where the **next** command will invoke an actual method implementation), this subcommand returns a two element list describing the next element in the method call chain; the first element is the name of the class or object that declares the next part of the call chain, and the second element is the name of the method (with the strings **<constructor>** and **<destructor>** indicating constructors and destructors respectively).
 If invoked from a method that is at the end of a call chain, this subcommand returns the empty string.

 **self object**
 : This returns the name of the object that the method was invoked upon.